MK2112/any_to_any.py/README.md

 ```

 ### Dropzone Mode
-You can turn a folder on your system into a "dropzone" for files to be converted.<br>
+You can turn a folder into a "dropzone".<br>
-Once a file is dropped into the folder, it will be converted to a specified format and saved in an output directory.<br>
+Files will be converted when they are added to that folder and the result will be saved in the output directory.<br>
 The dropped, original file will be deleted after conversion.

 To set up a dropzone, specify: